sdockray/amplified-together/hugo/content/info.md

 ---
 title: "More info"
 ---

-Things are a bit different this year.
+**_MESSAGE FROM THE HEAD OF SCHOOL – COMING 26 NOV._**

+**_ABOUT THE EXHIBITION_**

-**_Amplified / Together_** is an online platform showcasing graduating students from the Australian National University School of Art & Design, across Visual Arts, Design and the Centre for Art History & Art Theory.
+Welcome to the Australian National University School of Art and Design 2021 Graduating Exhibition.

-An online exhibition has allowed increased accessibility and visibility, whilst securing the continuation of the Graduating Exhibition during an unpredictable year.
-This platform presented students with a new opportunity to create an online presence, and represent themselves to a global audience as practicing artists, designers and curators.

-Thank you to Gallery staff, Saskia Scott, Irina Agaronyan and Megan Hinton for coordinating students and submissions and for implementing the online platform.
-To Sean Dockray, Pia van Gelder and Mitchell Whitelaw, for developing the online platform.
-The Student Committee for their dedication and creativity in realising the exhibition.
-In particular, Chin-Jie Melodie Liu, Samantha Corbett, Andrew Jaffray, Alexa Malizon, Harriet McKay and Domonkos Szabó.
-And finally, thank you to the lecturers and tutors for their considered guidance, teaching and adaptability through this challenging year.
+The exhibition showcases the work of students completing undergraduate and postgraduate coursework programs at the School.
+The show is a culmination of years of study in art, design, art history and art theory.
+It represents the successful resolution of thought processes, skills and making, working across disciplines, showcasing creativity, strength of ideas and reflecting the exceptional teaching and learning at the School.

+In 2021, the Graduating Exhibition will take place online.
+This platform offers the opportunity for graduating students to showcase their work to wider audiences, whilst providing insight into their individual practice and learning.
+The website exemplifies the vibrant and fulfilling work of this year’s graduating cohort; welcoming new visitors, inviting conversation and creating connections between the students, our community and global audiences.

+You can support our graduates by purchasing their artwork.
+Students may elect to have art available for purchase, please be aware that this is at their discretion.

-Artworks may be available for purchase at the discretion of the Student.
-Please direct enquiries directly to each Graduate via their online platform.
-If you have any difficulties please contact the Gallery Team at [sofagallery@anu.edu.au](mailto:sofagallery@anu.edu.au)
+Please direct sales and general artwork enquiries directly to each student via their online platform.
+We encourage you to contact the Gallery Team at [soad.gallery@anu.edu.au](mailto:soad.gallery@anu.edu.au)

 Student views are their own, and do not necessarily reflect those of the Australian National University School of Art & Design.